ferares/ecouter/README.md

 After installing those, on the project root directory, just run `npm i` to install the build dependencies and then either `npm run dev` to startup a development server or `npm run build` to build the project into the `dist` folder

-Finally you'll want to add some audio tracks to a subfolder in the `public` directory and then create a `data.json` file (also placed in the public directory) with the info of all the tracks you've just added.
+Finally you'll want to add some audio tracks to a subfolder named `tracks` in the `public` directory and then create a `data.json` file (also placed in the public directory) with the info of all the tracks you've just added.
 The data structure of the `data.json` file must follow the `Book[]` type as defined in `src/main.ts`.